-A note about insurance: The King Billy Cup is not a sanctioned AC event.
-If you are a member of Australian Canoeing, then your membership includes personal insurance which covers you while paddling.
-Non QC members should consider appropriate insurance coverage before competing.
+A note about insurance: The King Billy Cup is not a sanctioned Paddle Australia (PA) or Paddle Queensland (PQ) event.
+If you are a member of PA, then your membership includes personal insurance which covers you while paddling.
+Non PA/PQ members should consider appropriate insurance coverage before competing.

 How Do I Get Started in the Series?

 Simply check the Series Calendar for the next time trial date.
-King Billy contenders assemble at 5pm at the boat ramp, Sinbad St, Shorncliffe.
-Competition gets underway at 5.30pm.
+King Billy contenders assemble 45mins before each race at the boat ramp, Sinbad St, Shorncliffe.

 If you would like to get in touch with the series organisers, please contact the Sandgate Propellers.